PowerShell/Community-Blog/Posts/2023/05/Designing-For-User-Experience-In-PowerShell.md

 PowerShell, being built on .NET and object-oriented in nature, is a _fantastic_ language for developing tooling that you can deliver to your end users.
 These may be fellow technologists, or they could also be non-technical users within your organization.
-This could also be a tool you wish to share with the community, either via your own Github or by publishing to the PowerShell Gallery.
+This could also be a tool you wish to share with the community, either via your own GitHub or by publishing to the PowerShell Gallery.

 ## What Are You Doing?